Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: KQ Puppis system

-Next, in Fig. \ref{fig:pmoired_4}, we investigate short-term variations of the recovered positions of KQ Pup B from VLTI.
-As we discussed in Sect. \ref{chapter:astrometry}, Br$\gamma$ emission is either associated with (one of) the hot components (Ba, Bb) or the disk.
-Even in the case of the disk, the position variations could still correspond to KQ Pup Bb, as demonstrated in simulations by \citet{rubio25}, where the strongest Br$\gamma$ emission can arise from part of the disk disturbed or accreted by the companion.
-The differences between predicted orbit and measured Br$\gamma$ position lie at the edge of the ellipse error bars, i.e, between $\sim 0.1-0.3 \: \rm mas$ in different VLTI observations.
-Assuming $M_{\rm Ba+Bb} \sim 14 \: \rm M_{\odot}$ as found in the previous Section, the resulting semi-major axis would be $a_{Ba+Bb}$ $\sim 0.3 \rm \: au$, i.e, $\sim 0.4 \: \rm mas$.
-Considering that our VLTI observations are taken at similar phases of $P_{\rm Ba+Bb}$ (within $\sim 0.33$ phase difference from each other), the recovered position variations of Br$\gamma$ are compatible with the existence of the Ba+Bb system, which could be oriented along the A+B orbital path.
-However, more VLTI-GRAVITY observations will be necessary to precisely measure the astrometric orbit of Ba+Bb, especially those at longer baselines, i.e., higher spatial resolution.
-Such observations could also help to resolve the source of Br$\gamma$ emission.
-We also emphasize that RSG+B binaries in the VLTI-GRAVITY sample normally do not show Br$\gamma$ feature, inferring that in this case, we detect it because of an unusual increased flux contribution, likely from the disk emission.
+We also investigated short-term variations of the recovered positions of KQ Pup Ba+Bb relative to A from VLTI.
+As we discussed, Br$\gamma$ emission is either associated with (one of) the hot components (Ba, Bb) or the disk.
+Even in the case of the disk, the positional variations could still correspond to KQ Pup Bb, as demonstrated in simulations by \citet{rubio25}, where the strongest Br$\gamma$ emission can arise from a part of the disk disturbed or accreted by the companion.
+The differences between the predicted orbit and the measured Br$\gamma$ position lie at the edge of the error bars, i.e., between $\sim 0.1-0.3 \: \rm mas$ in different VLTI observations.
+Assuming $M_{\rm Ba+Bb} \sim 14 \: \rm M_{\odot}$ as found in the previous subsection, the resulting semi-major axis would be $a_{\rm Ba+Bb}$ $\sim 0.3 \: \rm au$, i.e., $\sim 0.4 \: \rm mas$.
+The recovered positional variations of Br$\gamma$ could therefore be compatible with the existence of the Ba+Bb system, but it remains within the errors.
+More VLTI-GRAVITY observations will be necessary to precisely measure the astrometric orbit of Ba+Bb, especially those at longer baselines, i.e., higher angular resolution.
+Such observations could also help to resolve the source of the Br$\gamma$ emission.
+We also emphasize that non-interacting RSG+B binaries in the VLTI-GRAVITY sample normally do not show the Br$\gamma$ emission feature, implying that in this case, we detect it because of an unusual increased flux contribution, likely from the accretion disk emission.